data-skeptic/blog/episodes/2023/q-and-a-with-kyle.md

 We celebrate episode 1000000000 with some Q&A from host Kyle Polich.
 We boil this episode down to four key questions:

-1) How do you find guests
+1) How do you find guests?

 2) What is Data Skeptic all about?